OpenTelly/hds-fragmenter/README.md

 ## Limitations

-HDS-Fragmenter currently only supports DRM-free video segments, if you have any inquires or requests about DRM functionality for HDS-Fragmenter do not hesitate to [contact](mailto://contact@opentelly.com) us.
+HDS-Fragmenter currently <s>only supports DRM-free video segments</s> supports both DRM-free video segments and video segments protected using Adobe Access.
+Special thanks go to Derek Spencer for testing and confirming this functionality works.
+If you have any additional inquires or requests about DRM functionality for HDS-Fragmenter do not hesitate to [contact](mailto://contact@opentelly.com) us.

 ## Bug tracker